NuMaCheamaTudor/Task-Veridion/README.md

 Saves clusters as Python (.py) and JSON (.json) files.

-Exports a CSV (debug_features.csv) with parsed HTML features.
+Exports a CSV (debug_features.csv) with parsed HTML features for human debugging.

 Displays an interactive 2D visualization using Plotly + t-SNE, if there are at least 3 samples.